 1. In a heavy bottomed pan, heat 2 tablespoons of olive oil and sweat the sliced onions for a few until softened.
 Add the blended puree, bayleaf and cook with the lid on medium heat for up to 20 minutes, stirring occasionally until the puree reduces and becomes drier in texture.

-2. Add the dry spices and cook for 5 minutes.
-Add the rinsed quinoa, stock, salt and just enough water to submerge the quinoa.
+2. Add the dry spices, stir and cook for 5 minutes.
+Add the rinsed quinoa, stock, salt and 500ml of water or just enough water to submerge the quinoa.

-3. Turn up the heat, and as soon as you bring it to a boil, reduce it to low, cover and steam-cook for up to 20 minutes.
-The quinoa will start to swell.
-Check regularly and carefully push the quinoa from the sides to check for water.
+3. Turn up the heat, and as soon as you bring the quinoa to a boil, reduce the heat to medium, cover and cook for up to 30 minutes.
+Check regularly and carefully push the sides of the quinoa from the sides to check for water.
 Add a little water at a time if dry.

 Garnish with your favourite herbs, slices of bananas for a hearty option, or lemon and pomegranate jewels for a zesty addition.